Tenellia pinnifera (Baba, 1949)

 with the hydroid Halopteris diaphana.

-Maui and Oahu: also found in Japan and French Polynesia.
+Big Island, Maui, Oahu and Kauai: also found in Japan and French Polynesia.

 It was first recorded in Hawaii from Kaneohe Bay, Oahu by Terry Gosliner in Aug.
-1973 and is listed as Cuthona pinnifera in Gosliner, 1980.
+1973 and is listed as Cuthona pinnifera in Gosliner, 1980 and Kay, 1979.
+It's also listed in some sources as Catriona pinnifera.

 Observations and comments: